stefschin/BrewPiLess-32-PCB/README.md

 You can supply 5V throught USB from ESP32 too, but you are limited to 500mA from a computer, and 1A from an external 5V power supply

+## 4-Pin OLED

+Be carefull with 4-pin OLED, it has to be GND-VCC-SCK-SDA order!
+Somes are VCC-GND and can burn it!!!
+Check-it before connecting.

 # Features:
 - 1 analog input for Sensor, like 5Vdc pressure sensor (P3), populate R4=10K and R5=20K to have a voltage divider of 1.5
 - 3 digital input for Rotary Encoder or Switches (P6)